PTsolvers/GPU4GEO/software.md

 header = "Software"
 +++

-A succint description and links towards the main project outputs - massively parallel multi-GPU solvers.
+A succinct description and links towards the main project outputs - massively parallel multi-GPU solvers.

 Current software development is hosted on the following GitHub organisations: